AdamBanham/data-aware-conformance/README.md

  -  `py test_deleoni.py` to rerun testing against the existing techniques proposed by Mannhardt for a guard-recall and guard-precision technique.

+## Historical Execution of Testing

+In the root directory, you will find our historical recordings of standard out for our testing scripts in files with the extension `.stdout'.

 ### Paper Example - Series of Counterexamples
 The models used in the paper as an example of a series of counterexamples for axioms can be found in the `paper example` directory.